Conferences

 Upcoming Conference

-Conference fee is 40€ for students and unwaged, and 80 € for academics.
+Conference fee is €50 for students and unwaged, and €100 for academics.

-The keynote speakers:
+The confirmed keynote speakers are:

 CONFERENCE VENUE